-5.2 Supplementary Planning Documents (SPD's) also form part of the Development Plan and can used as a material consideration in planning decisions.
+5.2 Supplementary Planning Documents (SPD's) do not form part of the development plan but can be a material consideration in planning decisions.

-The key stages in the production of a SPD are listed as such:
+The key stages in the production of an SPD are listed below:

-1.Evidence Gathering and Scoping
+1. Evidence Gathering and Scoping